-\end{thm} \begin{rem} \emph{Note that, as we have proved in Lemma \ref{lemma:collapsed-set-is-open} in dimension $2$ using the characterization of the tangent cones in the $2d$ setting, Theorem \ref{thm:uniqueness-dimension-m} ensures, for arbitrary dimension $m$, that the set of two-sided collapsed points is relatively open in $\Gamma$.
-Furthermore, it also guarantees that the density is constant in $\ball{p}{r}\cap\Gamma$.} \end{rem} The following proof goes along the same lines of \cite[Theorem 6.3]{DDHM} and we report it here for completeness's sake. \begin{proof}

-We start taking $\pi(q)$ as the plane given by the improved excess decay, see Theorem \ref{thm:improved-excess-decay}.
+\end{theorem} \begin{remark} {Note that, as we have proved in Lemma \ref{lemma:collapsed-set-is-open} in dimension $2$ using the characterization of the tangent cones in the $2d$ setting, Theorem \ref{thm:uniqueness-dimension-m} ensures, for arbitrary dimension $m$, that the set of two-sided collapsed points is relatively open in $\Gamma$.
+Furthermore, it also guarantees that the density is constant in $\ball{p}{r}\cap\Gamma$.} \end{remark} The following proof goes along the same lines of \cite[Theorem 6.3]{DDHM} and we report it here for completeness's sake. \begin{proof} We start taking $\pi(q)$ as the plane given by the improved excess decay, see Theorem \ref{thm:improved-excess-decay}.
 Let us now prove that, if $T_q$ is a tangent cone to $T$ at $q$ w.r.t. the sequence $\rho_k\to 0$, then its support is $\pi(q)$.
 By rescaling we have that

 The latter rescaling and the improved excess decay, i.e., \eqref{eq:decay-improved-excess}, furnish

 We now let $\rho_k\to 0$ in \eqref{eq:thm:uniqueness-dim-m:support-pi(q)} to conclude that $\bE(T_{q},\ball{0}{2}, \pi(q)) = 0$ and hence $T_q$ is supported in $\pi(q)$.
 We conclude that the tangent cone is unique and, by a standard argument involving the Constancy Lemma as already used many times above, it takes the form